20 Common Triggers of Hip Pain in Women

 1. Non-Surgical Treatment Approaches

-NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) – Medications like ibuprofen and naproxen help alleviate pain and inflammation
+NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) – Medications like ibuprofen and naproxen help ease pain and swelling

-Heat & Cold TherapyCold therapy (ice packs) helps reduce swelling, while heat therapy relaxes tight muscles and promotes blood flow
+Heat & Cold TherapyCold therapy (ice packs) can help bring down swelling.
+Heat therapy works to relax tight muscles and helps blood flow better.

-Lifestyle Modifications – Maintaining a healthy weight and engaging in low-impact exercises (such as swimming or cycling) reduces stress on the hip joint
+Lifestyle Modifications – It is good to keep a healthy weight and do low-impact exercises.
+Some examples are swimming or cycling.
+They help take stress off the hip joint.

 2. Surgical Treatment Approaches

-When non-surgical options fail to provide relief, or if there is significant structural damage to the hip, surgery may be required.
+When you do not get relief from non-surgical options, or if there is a lot of damage to the hip, surgery may be needed.
 Surgical treatments include:

-🔹 Arthroscopy – A minimally invasive procedure that allows surgeons to repair labral tears, remove loose cartilage, or address impingement issues
+🔹 Arthroscopy – A minimally invasive way that lets doctors fix labral tears, take out loose tissue, or help with impingement problems

-🔹 Total Hip Replacement (THR) – Recommended for severe arthritis or irreversible joint damage, where the damaged hip joint is replaced with an artificial joint
+🔹 Total Hip Replacement (THR) – A doctor may recommend this for very bad arthritis or joint damage that cannot get better.
+In this surgery, the damaged hip joint is taken out and replaced with a new, artificial joint.

 Understanding the Symptoms of Hip Pain